szabgab/rust.org.il/pages/index.md

 ## Meetup groups

-* The [Rust in Israel](https://www.meetup.com/rust-in-israel/) group has both in-person and virtual events.
+* The [Rust TLV](https://www.meetup.com/rust-tlv/) group has both in-person and virtual events.
-* The [Rust TLV](https://www.meetup.com/rust-tlv/) is now inactive.
 * The [Code Mavens](https://www.meetup.com/code-mavens/) group hosts virtual events in English.
 Some of the events are about Rust.

 ## Mailing list